 Having these tools handy will make the installation quicker and more effective.

-- Disc Brake Multi-Tool: With hydraulic disc brakes becoming more and more famous, you would be needing this amazing tool.
+- Disc Brake Multi-Tool: With hydraulic disc brakes becoming more and more famous, you will need this tool.
 (Buy It Here)

-- Cable Puller: If you are looking to trim some cables and make the bike more presentable then the cable puller is an amazing choice.
+- Cable Puller: If you are looking to trim some cables and make the bike more presentable then the cable puller is a good choice.
 (Buy It Here)

 - Steel Pick: They might look like tools from the dentist’s office but believe me, nothing fixes internal cables better than the steel pick!
 (Buy It Here)

 - Vernier Caliper: This tool is essential if you want to know the size of components for replacement or repairs, better have them with you!
 (Buy It Here)

 Stay warm and safe this winter with our guide to ice-tested winter cycling gear.

 How To Install Front Brakes On A Bicycle

 You have two options when installing the bicycle brakes.

 - Cantilever Brakes

 Both of these braking systems are mechanical, which means that a lever is attached to wires, and you brake by pulling that lever.
 These two mechanical brake systems will be installed on the front fork of the bike, on the central pivot point.
 If you have a bike with suspension then you should be using the linear-pull brakes and if not then you should go with the cantilever brakes.